mattmhersh/DockerAspnet5/README.md

-# Welcome to ASP.NET 5 MVC Web Application
+# Welcome to an ASP.NET 5 MVC Web Application

-### You've created a new ASP.NET 5 project.
-[Learn what's new](http://go.microsoft.com/fwlink/?LinkId=518016)

 ### This application consists of:
 * Sample pages using ASP.NET MVC 6